 they were more afraid of getting caught then than now.
 So whenever people keep moving the yardstick in the direction of mercy, it seems that the automatic and unequivocal fallout is that crime expands to take advantage of it.

 Another member said of me not too long ago that I had a draconian sense of justice.
 I found that interesting because it begs the question of "what is the purpose of Justice."
 What should be our expectations for it?
 Does justice exist to punish the wrong-doer and discourage further wrong-doing?
 Does it exist to protect society at large from predation at large?
 Does it exist to exact an element of revenge on behalf of the wronged?
 Finally, does justice exist to ensure that the offender does not receive cruel or unusual punishment?
 I would imagine that the answer is all of the above.
 I would argue that proportionality not only should take into account whether or not the punishment fits the crime, but it should also take into account the convict's

 share of the equity in administration of justice.
 As the old saying goes, "don't start

 none."
 It is tempting to argue that this is a concept that criminals don't understand anymore than a shark understands attacking a swimmer.
 But they are not the same.
 The criminal knows

 what he's doing is wrong.
 He tries to cover it up to keep from getting caught.
 He flees.
 He resists arrest.
 He pleads innocent when he knows

-he's guilty as heck—and not just because he doesn't want to get punished, but because he is a serial liar.
+he's guilty as hell—and not just because he doesn't want to get punished, but because he is a serial liar.
 These are the things that make him a criminal—as opposed to a shark or a mountain lion, which is merely being what God (or evolution, or whatever you believe in) designed

 it to be.
 Humans are not designed to be criminals.
 Criminality is an aberration, and it is most often one that humans choose